beed2112/enum_wkshp/enum_wkshp.md

 ### Passive and active enumeration - what's the difference?

 1. Passive Enumeration - Building a dossier on the target
-  a.
-Social Media
+  - Social Media
-  b. shodan
+  - shodan
-  c.
-Whois
+  - Whois
-  d.
-Observation
+  - Observation
-  e.
-Listen (wireless/tcpdump/responder)
+  - Listen (wireless/tcpdump/responder)

 2. Active Enumeration - Executing commands to identify attack surface
-  a. ping
+  - ping
-  b. nmap
+  - nmap
-  c. gobuster/ffuf
+  - gobuster/ffuf
-  d. nc (banner grabbing)
+  - nc (banner grabbing)
-  e. service specific tools
+  - service specific tools

 ### What are some things we're hoping to find out by enumerating?